Last Updated on February 7, 2023

 Instructions

-• Cut your butter into five equal pieces.
+- Cut your butter into five equal pieces.
 Add one piece of butter to your dough with the mixer at medium speed.
 Mix for one to two minutes until the butter is fully incorporated into the dough.
 Repeat the process with the remaining four pieces of butter.
+Scrape the sides of the bowl as needed.
+It may take up to five to 10 minutes until the dough forms a smooth, small ball.

-• Preheat the oven to 400 degrees Fahrenheit.
+- Preheat the oven to 400 degrees Fahrenheit.
 Bake the large loaf for 10 minutes before reducing the temperature to 350 degrees Fahrenheit.
 Continue baking the large brioche loaf for 30 to 35 minutes, or until golden brown, before allowing it to cool on a wire rack.
+For brioche rolls, allow them to bake for 15 to 20 minutes until golden brown at 375 degrees Fahrenheit before cooling on a wire rack.
+For two brioche loaves, bake them for 30 to 35 minutes until golden brown at 350 degrees Fahrenheit before cooling them on a wire rack.
+If you notice that the bread is browning too quickly, tent it with a sheet of aluminum foil.
+This will allow the bread to evenly bake without getting too browned.